 Myth #7: You don’t need content to design.

 Copy work should be done before design.
 Designing without real content means your design will fall apart down the road when content is created.
 Instead, more time needs to be spent with the client working on strategy, mission and copy before designing.
 Never start designing without content as users don’t care about your award-winning designer, and are ultimately there for your valuable content.
 You wouldn’t start building a house without a floor plan or materials.
-In short: contentless design is pointless.
+In short: design without content is pointless.

 Myth #8: Aesthetics don’t matter.